...

 Can I make this vegan?

-Do I have to eat them cold?
+Do I have to eat high protein pumpkin overnight oats cold?

 Can I add more protein?